-I collaborate widely across the UK and Europe on research studies from a broad range of funders including NIHR, NISCHR, EU and industry.
-I have over 220 peer reviewed research publications and currently hold £34M of research grants as a co-applicant.
+I collaborate widely across the UK and Europe on research studies from a broad range of funders including NIHR, UKRI, HCRW, EU and industry.
+I have over 320 peer reviewed research publications and currently hold £35M of research grants.
 I am a Fellow of the Royal Statistical Society and the Higher Education Academy and a member of the Society for Academic Primary Care.
 I co-lead the Trial Conduct Working Group of the MRC-NIHR Trial Methodology Research Partnership with Dr Katie Gillies (University of Aberdeen).

 Current and previous positions

 2015 – present Prof of Trials and Director of the Centre for Trials Research, College of Biomedical & Life Sciences, Cardiff University